Monday, 29 September 2025

 4. SUV (Car Test)

-Play full chorus/bridge at a higher level.
+Play full chorus/bridge at a higher volume.

 • Vocals still audible? (cars bury them if too low).